-PublicCA is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by a force majeure or other circumstances not attributable to PublicCA, including but not limited to natural disasters, wars, terrorism or failures of the Internet.
+PublicCA is not liable for any delay or failure to perform an obligation under this CPS to the extent that the delay or failure is caused by a force majeure or other circumstances not attributable to PublicCA, including natural disasters, wars, or terrorism which may cause the interruption of telecommunications network.
 PublicCA has set clear limitations for certificate usage and is not bear any legal responsibility for damages caused by exceeding these usage limitations.